lispeak/lispeak/README.md

 - [Lojban](https://en.wikipedia.org/wiki/Lojban)
 - [Group theory](https://en.wikipedia.org/wiki/Group_theory)

-## Manifesto
+## Development

 The main goal of this project is to create a language with the following parameters:

-- Language specification should be written in TypeScript
+- Language spec should be written in TypeScript
-- Language specification and development should be completely git-based
+- Language development should be completely git-based
 - Language morphology should have based on symmetries like in group theory
 - Language syntax should have structure based on S-expressions like in Lisp
 - Language should be compatible with any natural language (you can use words from your language inside of Lispeak sentences)
 - Language should sound well
 - Language should be able to be executable by computer interpreter like Lisp

+## Key points

+- Everything is a function

 ## Alphabet